Mr. Cohen Takes a Walk

-Mr. Cohen Takes a Walk, also known as Father Takes a Walk, is a 1935 British comedy film directed by William Beaudine, starring Paul Graetz, Violet Farebrother, and Chili Bouchier, and based on a novel by Mary Roberts Rinehart.
-This was one of many "quota quickies" produced by Warner Bros. in the UK.
+Mr. Cohen Takes a Walk (also known as Mister Cohen Takes a Walk and Father Takes a Walk), is a 1935 British comedy film directed by William Beaudine and starring Paul Graetz, Violet Farebrother, and Chili Bouchier.
+It was written by Brock Williams based on the 1935 novel by Mary Roberts Rinehart.
+It was one of many British quota quickies produced by Warner Bros.
+Pictures.

+Preservation status

+The BFI National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

-Jake Cohen, the owner of a department store (Graetz), goes on the road, and leaves it under the control of his children, only to have to return when they fight with each other on the eve of a workers' strike.
+Jake Cohen, the owner of a department store, goes on the road, and leaves the business under the control of his children, only to have to return when they fight with each other on the eve of a workers' strike.